Movement System

 SEC.Debug.Movement.DrawAvoidance 1 // Show avoidance radii

-SEC.Debug.Movement.LogMovement 1 // Log basic movement state
+SEC.Debug.Movement.LogMovement 1 // Log discrete movement events (layer change, suspend/resume, pathfinding, stuck, detour)

 SEC.Debug.Movement.LogStrafeSwap 1 // Log strafe swap decisions